4Fortune8/DavinciResolveOIL/README.md

 ## Auto Setup

 ### To install OIL on windows:
-Click on AutosetupDavinchi
+Click on AutosetupDavinci

-install the browser extention (firefox should work below, chrome is coming soon to app store)
+install the browser extention

 ### on Mac
 Same thing but MacAutoInstaller.sh